Chart Color Schemes

 Infrastructure

-Northfield has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Northfield has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the region.
-Notable initiatives include Northern Suburbs High School at Eyre, Oakden Rise, Laing St, Northfield, and Enfield Memorial Park Expansion & Redevelopment.
-The following list highlights projects of particular relevance:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects that may impact this region.
+Key projects include Northern Suburbs High School at Eyre, Oakden Rise, Laing St, Northfield, and Enfield Memorial Park Expansion & Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.